 Because the Children's Hospital of Michigan is a major referral center for Southeastern Michigan, you will have the opportunity to work with a wide range of patients with many different medical and/or psychiatric conditions from highly diverse cultural and ethnic backgrounds.
 We proudly work beside our pediatric and surgical colleagues in multidisciplinary outpatient pediatric specialty clinics and inpatient consultation liaison.
 The Children’s Hospital of Michigan was founded in 1886, and Psychology has been present at our hospital since 1949.
 We have developed excellent relationships with our medical colleagues who genuinely value and appreciate our consultative assistance.

-For the 2020-2021 internship training year, we will be offering four full time, paid intern positions.
-We offer two tracks of training: Pediatric Psychology (Program Code #136211) and Pediatric Neuropsychology (Program Code #136212), and we will accept two applicants for each track.
+For the 2024-2025 internship training year, we plan to offer four full time, paid intern positions.
+We offer two tracks of training: Pediatric Psychology (Program Code #136211) and Pediatric Neuropsychology (Program Code #136212), and we plan to accept two applicants for each track.
 Applications are submitted through the APPIC website, and are due by November 15.

 - Internship Admissions, Support, and Initial Placement Data